 What this means

-To me, all of the information above does not give us any definitive answer to the question of what is consciousness.
+To me, all of the information above does not give us any definitive answer to the question of what consciousness is.
 All it seems to do is raise more and more questions:

 This is easy to look at in another way other than consciousness first: